Backgammon (film)

 Backgammon is an erotic mystery film, directed and co-written by Francisco Orvañanos.

 Synopsis

 Young couple Lucian and Elizabeth arrive at their college friend Andrew's isolated mansion to spend the weekend.
 Andrew's sister, Miranda, and her boyfriend Gerald, an artist, are also there.
 Miranda is a playful and seductive character while Gerald enjoys antagonising the others, while frequently arguing with Miranda.
-After he challenges Lucian to a game of poker, at which the latter loses his possessions, Miranda throws him out, and Lucian must come to terms with his increasing animal attraction to her.
+After Gerald challenges Lucian to a game of poker and Gerald loses his possessions, Miranda throws Gerald out, and Lucian must come to terms with his increasing animal attraction to her.
 Gerald, meanwhile, never truly leaves, but prowls about the grounds laying traps for Lucian.